 - 23.1 For the original 2017/19 contracting round, NHS England and NHS Improvement published joint guidance on the resolution of disputes relating to the agreement of new contracts between NHS commissioners and providers.
-The guidance describes the steps and timetable for the process, the final stage of which involves formal arbitration. - 23.2 Our expectation is that this guidance will be updated in due course for 2018/19, although, with two-year contracts (from 1 April 2017 to 31 March 2019) in place as the norm, there should be many fewer new contracts being negotiated to commence on 1 April 2018.
+The guidance described the steps and timetable for the process, the final stage of which involves formal arbitration. - 23.2 This guidance has been updated for 2018/19, although, with two-year contracts (from 1 April 2017 to 31 March 2019) in place as the norm, there should be many fewer new contracts being negotiated to commence on 1 April 2018.